 "Acceptable," agreed the woman, now Stella.
 "Of course, in the grand scheme of things…"

 "Well, I certainly feel better," said Harry.

 "I'm not really sure how this will help me out," Harry said tiredly.
 A large cushion appeared behind him and he leaned back unconsciously.
 "I can't run away from it, even though I want to.
 I can't ignore it, as nice as that sounds.
-I still train constantly, but I think I'd go mad if I didn't.
+I still train constantly on my own, but I think I'd go mad if I didn't.
 I have to keep myself busy or I'll freeze up.
 I just don't see any hope for me surviving this war.
 Funny thing is, I don't think I've even hit rock bottom yet."

 "Wait, you can read my mind?"